-In his Bachelor of Music, he has received the Jean Robinson award for the highest overall mark as a first year vocalist, the Anna Chmiel Memorial fund prize for Voice and the Faculty of Arts Dean’s Recognition Award.
+Throughout his studies, Hamish has received the Jean Robinson award for the highest overall mark as a first-year undergraduate vocalist, the Anna Chmiel Memorial Fund Prize for Voice, and the Faculty of Arts Dean’s Recognition Award.
 He has also fully funded during both his Honour’s and Master’s degrees, receiving scholarships and stipends for the majority of his studies.

-He has performed as a soloist for Box Hill Chorale, Victoria Chorale and the Art of Sound Orchestra numerous times.
-He also has frequently performed as alto soloist for Bach Cantata Services at St John’s Church, Southgate, including the alto solo cantata, “Geist und Seele”.
+He has performed as a soloist for Box Hill Chorale, Victoria Chorale, and the Art of Sound Orchestra numerous times.
+He also has frequently performed as an alto soloist for Bach Cantata Services at St John’s Church, Southgate.
 He played the Sorcerer in XL Arts’ production of Dido and Aeneas, which was described as “a particular highlight [and] especially terrifying in the best of ways”.
-He has also given numerous solo recitals for the Lyceum Club, the Melbourne Club and the Melbourne East Arts Festival.
-In regards to more contemporary classical music, Hamish was the solo countertenor in Matthew Sleeth’s multimedia performance art piece: ‘Drone Opera’ (vocal music by Susan Frykberg).
-Last year he played the role of Raphael in Jonathan Dove’s opera, Tobias and the Angel in collaboration with XL Arts and the School of Hard Knocks.
+He has also given numerous solo recitals for the Lyceum Club, the Melbourne Club, and the Melbourne East Arts Festival.
+Regarding contemporary classical music, Hamish was the solo countertenor in Matthew Sleeth’s multimedia performance art piece ‘Drone Opera’.
+In 2019, he branched out as an international artist, playing the main role of Caesar in Handel’s Giulio Cesare in Egitto in Auckland, New Zealand.